 Cash Balance.
-At December 31, 2022, we had approximately \$21.6 million of cash and cash equivalents, of which \$3.6 million was held in jurisdictions outside of the U.S. that, if repatriated, could result in withholding taxes.
-We expect existing cash and cash flows from operations to continue to be sufficient to fund our operating activities and cash commitments for investing and financing activities, such as capital expenditures, for at least the next 12 months and beyond.
-Significant changes from our current forecasts, including, but not limited to: (i) meaningful shortfalls in our projected revenues, (ii) unexpected costs or expenses, and/or (iii) operating difficulties which cause unexpected delays in scheduled shipments, could require us to seek additional funding or force us to make further reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
+At December 31, 2023, we had approximately \$7.9 million of cash and cash equivalents, of which \$6.1 million was held in jurisdictions outside of the U.S. that, if repatriated, could result in withholding taxes.
+We expect existing cash and cash flows from operations to continue to be sufficient to fund our operating activities and cash commitments for investing and financing activities, such as capital expenditures, for at least the next twelve months.
+Significant changes from our current forecasts, including, but not limited to: (i) meaningful shortfalls in our projected revenues, (ii) unexpected costs or expenses, and/or (iii) operating difficulties which cause unexpected delays in scheduled shipments, could require us to seek additional financing or force us to make further reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
 Any of these actions could materially harm our business, results of operations and future prospects.
+And as noted above, additional financing may not be available to us.